OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 Let's just stick with the second option for now.

 Select the README` file in the Git window, which should show up automatically if you have made any edits to it.
+This adds that file to the 'staging' area, which is sort of like the pre-saving space for your work.
 Click 'Commit' and a new window should pop up.

 Here, you have a chance to review your changes, and write a nice commit message.
 Type in something brief, but informative about the changes that you have made in this version.
-You want this to be enough information so that if you look back on it, you'll know why you made this commit and the changes associated with it.
+You want this to be enough information so that if you or someone else looks back on it, you'll know why you made this commit and the changes associated with it.

 > **Pro-tip**: Here, you will see a list of all the changes you have made since your last commit.
 Old lines are in red, and new lines are in green.
 Double check these to make sure that the edits you have made are the ones you intended to make.
 Safety first.